luizmugnaini/operad.dev/content/memory_management.md

 ```

 The allocator can be either the owner or merely the manager of the memory pointed by `Stack::memory`.
-In Presheaf I opted for using allocators as mere managers, so you need to initialise them with a
+In my runtime, I opted for using allocators as mere managers, so you need to initialise them with a
 valid pointer to a previously allocated block of memory.

 ## Allocating Blocks